Safari special: Primates

 It’s been a hot and humid hike – and then you hear it.
 The deep, throaty grunts of a troop of gorillas.
 As you emerge from the trees, every second of the hike was worth it.
 You see a silverback not too far away, pushing through the undergrowth towards a female nursing an infant.

 Volcanoes National Park in Rwanda is one of few places in the world to see wild gorillas, and we can recommend an astounding luxury jungle resort: One&Only Gorilla’s Nest, where treehouses and suites – including the incredible Silverback Suite with firepit overlooking your private pool - is surrounded by vast eucalyptus trees and volcanic vistas.
-Pair with Nyungwe House in the UNESCO-listed Nyungwe National Park to see Eastern chimpanzees, golden monkeys and enjoy some serious spa time.
+Pair with Nyungwe House in the UNESCO-listed Nyungwe National Park to see Eastern chimpanzees, golden monkeys, and enjoy some serious spa time.

 Chimpanzees in Uganda

 You step out of your lodge and gaze out over Uganda’s Rwenzori Mountains, watching the soft morning light filter over Queen Elizabeth plains.
-Excitement rising, today you are heading into the Kibale Forest National Park, the “primate capital of the world”.
+Excitement rising, today you are heading into the Kibale Forest National Park, the 'primate capital of the world'.
 You can see them in their natural habitat, swinging from the branches in a canopy that comes alive with their noisy calls.

 We can arrange for you to spend a few hours with a chimp group as part of the habituation process, and to join a fireside chat with a leading primatologist.
-Our recommended stay is at the newly opened Kibale Lodge, an elegant and homely mountain retreat with a welcoming climate, focused on community and conservation.
+Our recommended stay is the Kibale Lodge, an elegant and homely mountain retreat with a welcoming climate, focused on community and conservation.

 Orangutans in Borneo